Home Home

 © Country House.
 Their 'Shelf' Table, Country House, Earlsfield, London played 7ft from the lead

-La Rana In the Northern part of Spain and particularly the Basque country, 'La Rana' tables are distinctly different and simpler, featuring a single frog figure with its mouth open as the target.
+In the Northern part of Spain and particularly the Basque country, 'La Rana' tables are distinctly different and simpler, featuring a single frog figure with its mouth open as the target.
 A single hole is less gimmicky but makes for a more skilful game so, in that, La Rana and Toad in the Hole are close cousins, and one theory could be that the English game is a simplified form of 'La Rana'.
-However, as I shall show, there is a more likely evolution for the game.

 Toad in the Hole at the Lewes Arms This is the table at the Lewes Arms in Lewes.
 It's an old pub with small rooms and the Toad table is the smallest and lowest I've seen.